 • National Monuments Record Centre

-Members of the Arts Society who have an interest in preserving important artefacts and providing archival material for future researchers.
-They are not necessarily experts in any particular subject but are willing to learn and increase their expertise.
+Members of the Arts Society who had an interest in preserving important artefacts and providing archival material for future researchers.

 • the church authorities who have a complete furnishing record